Unbeaten Toulouse come good to crush Pau

 Defeat at Montpellier last weekend meant they had won just one of their five opening games and sat 13th in the 14-team table.

-But O'Gara could take heart from the win over Castres, France internationals Pierre Bougarit and Gregory Alldritt crossing tries in each half as fly-half Pierre Popelin converted both and also chipped in with five penalties for a personal tally of 19 points.
+But O'Gara could take heart from the win over Castres, France internationals Pierre Bougarit and Gregory Alldritt crossing for tries in each half as fly-half Pierre Popelin converted both and also chipped in with five penalties for a personal tally of 19 points.

 "The loss against Montpellier was unacceptable," said O'Gara.
 "But this was good.